Red-Teaming Claude Opus and ChatGPT-based Security Advisors for Trusted Execution Environments: Evaluation

-\heading{Which Failures are Systemic vs. Idiosyncratic?} In \autoref{tab:transfer-matrix}, failure types transfer up to \textbf{12.02\%}, meaning that a non-trivial subset of prompts that trigger a given failure on one assistant also trigger the same failure on the other under some paraphrase. ~\autoref{tab:transfer-matrix} suggests that many prompt-induced failures are \emph{not strongly systemic across \llms}: several transferability values are close to zero in at least one direction (e.g., boundary confusion and unsafe completion are low from ChatGPT$\rightarrow$Claude, while other modes are low in the reverse direction).
+\heading{Which Failures are Systemic vs. Idiosyncratic?} In \autoref{tab:transfer-matrix}, failure types transfer up to \textbf{12.02\%}, meaning that a non-trivial subset of prompts that trigger a given failure on one assistant also trigger the same failure on the other under some paraphrase.
+Many prompt-induced failures are \emph{not strongly systemic across \llms}: several transferability values are close to zero in at least one direction (e.g., boundary confusion and unsafe completion are low from ChatGPT$\rightarrow$Claude, while other modes are low in the reverse direction).
 While most failures remain model-specific (low transfer), the transferred tail is operationally important because reusable prompt templates can propagate the same boundary/attestation mistakes across providers.

 We also notice targetted behaviors: mitigation hallucination and over-generalized defenses show higher transfer in at least one direction, and tool-output misinterpretation exhibits the largest transferability.
 Those are exactly the failure categories that are \emph{masked by fluency}: a model can appear grounded while importing a poisoned/irrelevant signal (agentic misinterpretation) or proposing a plausible-sounding but nonexistent mitigation.

-The asymmetry in transferability implies that “attestation- misconception prompts” that break Claude are more likely to also break ChatGPT than vice versa—suggesting differences in how each model generalizes (or overgeneralizes) from common priors.
+The asymmetry in transferability implies that “attestation- misconception prompts” that break Claude are more likely to also break ChatGPT than vice versa, suggesting differences in how each model generalizes (or overgeneralizes) from common priors.
 For deployment, this yields a nuanced conclusion: \emph{diversification} (using a second model as a check) can reduce risk for low-transfer errors, but it will not reliably eliminate higher-transfer failure classes.